cheracc/localnewsbot/README.md

 pip install beautifulsoup

 ```
-and potentially any other ones it yells at you about - not sure
+and potentially any other ones it yells at you about

 3. **Configuration:**